-- Outlines must be submitted prior to speaking.
+- When outlines are required, they must be submitted prior to speaking.

 They will not be accepted after the fact, and you will not be allowed to give your speech without it.

-- 3. All outlines will contain the following information, unless otherwise instructed:

-- 1. Purpose

-- 2. Thesis Statement

-- Introduction (Attention getter, credibility statement, relevance to the audience, and preview statement)

-- 4. Conclusion (Summary, audience response, WOW statement)

-- 5. Main points (indicated by use of Roman numerals)

-- 6. Sub points (indicated by use of capital letters)

-- 7. Details (indicated by Arabic numerals)

-- 8. Links (Connectives)

-- 9. Bibliography or Works Cited

-- 4. Unless otherwise instructed, the cover (title) page should include the following:
+- 3. Unless otherwise instructed, the cover (title) page should include the following:

 - 1. Title of Speech

 - 2. Student's Name

 - 3. Course and Section number

 - 4. Professor's Name

 - 5. Date